 About

-Welcome to my site!
+Head ShotWelcome to MKCW!
 If you are thinking of starting a hobby or an exciting career in creative writing, you will find lots of information here.
-I provide several courses and programs to hundreds of writers annually from all over the world.
+I and my team provide several courses and programs to hundreds of writers annually from all over the world.
 Check out what they think of the services.
-As you will quickly see, I am very committed to providing excellence in teaching, creative writing workshops and editorial support at the very highest level available to you.
+As you will quickly see, we are very committed to providing excellence in teaching, creative writing workshops and editorial support at the very highest level available to you.
 I greatly look forward to working with you on your writing journey.
-Please check out the courses on offer and especially my exciting new Superflex option which allows you to create your own writing course for a monthly subscription.
-I also provide a live writing group each morning you can join here.
-Several other exciting opportunities for writers (and readers) are coming in 2022.
+Please check out the courses on offer.
 Don’t forget, I also provide a wide range of literature courses in my specialism of 20th/21st century Irish literature which focusses on some of the finest Irish writers and their novels, poems and short stories.
 Feel free to get in touch to discuss your writing & literature needs.
 Looking forward to meeting you soon.

 My work

-My novella Caravan was published in 2022 by Penniless Press.
-This followed my second novel The Mackon Country (2021), my debut novel Delia Meade (2020) and my collection of stories, The Rainy Day (2018) all by Penniless Press, Warrington, UK.
+My seventh book of fiction and fourth novel The Lodger was published in 2025.
+This followed my second short story collection Singsong in 2024. my third novel Schoolboy in 2023, the novella Caravan in 2023, my second novel The Mackon Country (2021), my debut novel Delia Meade (2020) and my first collection of stories, The Rainy Day (2018) all by Penniless Press, Warrington, UK.
 Fiction has previously been published in Ireland, UK and US.
-Screen and stage credits include RTE, Scripts Ireland Playwriting Festival, Fastnet Film Festival (Irl) and Wasteland Film Festival (US) amongst many others.
+My film ‘Superhurl’ is in development with The Film Fountain.
+Previous screen and stage credits include RTE, Scripts Ireland Playwriting Festival, Fastnet Film Festival (Irl) and Wasteland Film Festival (US) amongst many others.
 I completed a Ph.D. in Creative Writing and Textual Studies (John McGahern) at NUIG.
 I have a B.A. in English and Italian and an M.A. in English (Writing).
 I also have an advanced certificate in media production.
 I was awarded the Sparanacht Ui Eithir in 2016 and the NUIG Write-Up Bursary in 2018 for my academic research.
-I have presented at national and international academic conferences and my recent scholarship has been published in the peer-reviewed journals New Hibernia Review, Estudios Irlandeses, Liverpool Postgraduate Journal of Irish Studies and the Journal of Franco-Irish Studies.
+I have presented at national and international academic conferences and my recent scholarship has been published in the peer-reviewed journals New Hibernia Review, Canadian Journal of Irish StudiesEstudios Irlandeses, Liverpool Postgraduate Journal of Irish Studies and the Journal of Franco-Irish Studies.

 Writing